JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/setting-up.md

     </div>

-3. Save changes to the file.
+3. Save your changes to the file.

 4. Go to the browser and enjoy the result.
-    You will see the changes only if your previous application is still running.
+    You will only see the changes if your previous application is still running.
 If you've stopped your application, [run it again](#run-the-application).

 <img class="img-responsive" src="{{ url_for('tutorial_img', filename='javascript/setting-up/js-output-4.png') }}" alt="Web page with a button" width="500"/>

 ## What's next?

 Once you have created your first application, you can go to Kotlin hands-on labs and complete long-form tutorials on Kotlin/JS.
-They include sample projects, which can serve as jumping-off points for your own projects, and contain useful snippets and patterns.
+They include sample projects, which can serve as nice jumping-off points for your own projects, and contain useful snippets and patterns.

 For Kotlin/JS, the following hands-on labs are currently available:

-* [Building Web Applications with React and Kotlin/JS](https://play.kotlinlang.org/hands-on/Building%20Web%20Applications%20with%20React%20and%20Kotlin%20JS/01_Introduction) guides you through the process of building a simple web application using the React framework, shows how a typesafe Kotlin DSL for HTML makes it convenient to build reactive DOM elements, and illustrates how to use third-party React components, and how to obtain information from APIs, while writing the whole application logic in pure Kotlin/JS.
+* [Building Web Applications with React and Kotlin/JS](https://play.kotlinlang.org/hands-on/Building%20Web%20Applications%20with%20React%20and%20Kotlin%20JS/01_Introduction) guides you through the process of building a simple web application using the React framework, shows how a type-safe Kotlin DSL for HTML makes it easy to build reactive DOM elements, and illustrates how to use third-party React components, and how to obtain information from APIs, while writing the whole application logic in pure Kotlin/JS.

-* [Building a Full Stack Web App with Kotlin Multiplatform](https://play.kotlinlang.org/hands-on/Full%20Stack%20Web%20App%20with%20Kotlin%20Multiplatform/01_Introduction) teaches the concepts behind building an application that targets Kotlin/JVM and Kotlin/JS by building a client-server application that makes use of common code, serialization, and other multiplatform paradigms.
-It also provides a brief introduction into working with Ktor both as a server- and client-side framework.
+* [Building a Full Stack Web App with Kotlin Multiplatform](https://play.kotlinlang.org/hands-on/Full%20Stack%20Web%20App%20with%20Kotlin%20Multiplatform/01_Introduction) teaches the concepts behind building an application that targets Kotlin/JVM and Kotlin/JS by building a client-server application that makes use of shared code, serialization, and other multiplatform paradigms.
+It also provides a brief introduction to working with Ktor both as a server- and client-side framework.